JohnnyMorganz/luau-analyze-rojo/README.md

 luau-analyze --project=default.project.json --defs=globalTypes.d.lua fileToAnalyse.luau
 ```

+The tool supports all options available in the original `luau-analyze` tool, with these further additions:

 - `--project=PATH`: path to the Rojo project file which will be used to resolve the source map
 - `--defs=PATH`: path to a definition file containing all global types to load into the type checker.
 - `--stdin-filepath=PATH`: the path representation of the code parsed in to stdin.
 Used to resolve requires